Finder makes money from featured partners, but editorial opinions are our own.

 What about investing in property?

 Collapsing stock prices and falling interest rates are making property look pretty attractive, right?
-There's certainly something reassuring about investing in brick-and-mortar.
+There's certainly something reassuring about investing in bricks-and-mortar.
 Property might not be the highest-yielding investment, but it's typically a long-term game and relatively stable.
 Property is less exposed to short-term economic contraction and pandemics or disasters (unless you buy in an area that's disaster-prone).

 The truth is though that no investment is ever guaranteed.
 And if you do decide that now's the time to invest in property, make sure you consider the following: